Evidence Makgopa: International career

 On 8 June 2021, Makgopa made his debut for South Africa as a substitute against Uganda and scored a brace in a 3–2 win.
-He represented the South Africa under-23 team at the 2020 Summer Olympics, and scored once in 3 appearances.
+He represented the South Africa under-23 team at the 2020 Summer Olympics, and scored once in three appearances.

+On 1 December 2025, Makgopa was called up to the South Africa squad for the 2025 Africa Cup of Nations.

+On 28 May 2026, he was selected by manager Hugo Broos to represent his nation at the 2026 FIFA World Cup.

 Career statistics

-International

 Scores and results list South Africa's goal tally first, score column indicates score after each Makgopa goal.